 Brooke Ellison became a quadriplegic after she was struck by a car as a seventh-grader.
 In 2002, her inspirational life story was published in Miracles Happen: One Mother, One Daughter, One Journey.

-Tom Petty is best known as the front man for the well-known band Tom Petty and the Heartbreakers.
-He pursued a solo career in 1989, recording hit songs like "Free Fallin'" and "Runnin' Down a Dream."
+Tom Petty is best known as the frontman of the band Tom Petty and the Heartbreakers.
+He pursued a solo career in 1989, recording such hit songs as "Free Fallin'" and "Runnin' Down a Dream."